-Split Purchase - Separating a requirement that exceeds a cardholder's single purchase limit or threshold into two or more buys to the same vendor as a means of circumventing the cardholder's purchase limit.
+Split Purchase - Separating a requirement that exceeds a cardholder's single purchase limit or threshold into two or more buys as a means of circumventing the cardholder's purchase limit.

 Statement of Account - Official document of all transactions (debits and credits) at the cardholder level posted during the billing cycle.
 The statement of account is not the official invoice.